 Often the clinical signs of Cushing's disease will be quite obvious but usually further tests will be needed to confirm the diagnosis.
 Unfortunately simply measuring the levels of Cortisol in the blood is not very reliable as there is quite a large variation in levels in normal horses, and levels fluctuate throughout the day.
 However there are other blood tests we can carry out :–

-- Levels of ACTH in the blood will be raised in 90% of horses with ECD.
-The blood sample is spun down and separated, and then it has to be frozen before posting to the lab.
+- Levels of ACTH in the blood will be raised in 90% of horses with PPID.
+The blood sample is spun down and separated, and then it has to be chilled before posting to the laboratory on ice.

 - Some horses with Cushing’s will have high levels of glucose in their blood and urine.

-- ECD causes insulin resistance so insulin levels in the blood are raised in 90% of cases (but insulin can also be raised in other conditions).
+- PPID can cause insulin resistance so insulin levels in the blood are raised in 90% of cases (but insulin can also be raised in other conditions).

 Ideally, we would test blood levels of ACTH, glucose, and insulin to give us the best picture of what is going on in each case.
 ACTH levels are used for monitoring response to treatment.